-- 123. Grant of the Application will positively contribute to the amenity of the Locality by: - a. providing for a full range of hospitality, leisure, tourism and entertainment services including those that service the night-time economy of the Locality consistent with the objectives and character of the Locality and its immediate environs; - b. meeting the stated goals of the LGA; - c. contributing to the activation of the streetscape during the extended trading hours sought; - d. adding to the vibrancy attractiveness and convenience of the Locality. - e. supporting the further development of the Locality as a key hospitality and leisure precinct for the local population; - f. helping to improve the identity of the Locality and supporting the continued development of hospitality and tourism services in the Locality; - g. providing additional leisure services for residents, workers and visitors who seeking to enjoy the liquor and related services offered at the Venue during the proposed trading hours sought; - h. providing quality hospitality services to tourists during the proposed trading hours sought and increasing the attractiveness of the Locality as a tourist destination; and - i. providing employment opportunities at the Venue.
+- 121. Grant of the Application will positively contribute to the amenity of the Locality by: - a. providing for a full range of hospitality, leisure, tourism and entertainment services including those that service the night-time economy of the Locality consistent with the objectives and character of the Locality and its immediate environs; - b. meeting the stated goals of the LGA; - c. contributing to the activation of the streetscape - d. adding to the vibrancy attractiveness and convenience of the Locality. - e. supporting the further development of the Locality as a key hospitality and leisure precinct for the local population; - f. helping to improve the identity of the Locality and supporting the continued development of hospitality and tourism services in the Locality; - g. providing additional leisure services for residents, workers and visitors who seeking to enjoy the liquor and related services offered at the Venue; - h. providing quality hospitality services to tourists and increasing the attractiveness of the Locality as a tourist destination; and - i. providing employment opportunities at the Venue.